 4. Splash in the Gatlinburg fountain in front of the Gatlinburg visitors center.
 The Visitors Center is located downtown at traffic light #3.

 5. Enjoy the outdoor musical garden and other hands on exhibits found at the Gatlinburg visitor’s center.

 6. Visit Mills Park to enjoy a rousing game of Disc Golf, shred at the skate park, or climb on the children’s playground.

 7. Drive the Roaring Fork Motor Nature Trail.
-Here, you can look for wildlife, visit a historic log cabin, and hike some of the areas most popular trails including Grottos Falls.
+Here, you can look for wildlife, visit a historic log cabin, and hike some of the areas most popular trails including Grotto Falls.

 8. In season you can enjoy live music at the Gatlinburg Farmers’ Market, every Saturday from 8:30 am to noon at the Glades.
 Of course there will also be farm fresh food and artisan crafts for purchase.

-9. If you don’t visit the Glades for the market, you can also go to walk across the adorable covered bridge.
+9. If you don’t visit the Glades for the market, you can also go to photograph the adorable covered bridge.
 Although of newer construction, this covered bridge still exudes classic charm.
 There are even shops you can visit just beyond the bridge.

 10. Satisfy your inner artist at the Arrowmont School of Arts and Crafts’ art galleries which are free for public viewing.

 11. Bring out your competitive side at Mynatt Park with a game of tennis, basketball, or horseshoe.
 There is also a children’s playground and picnic area with grills.